 Perseus Never Rode Pegasus

 Despite releasing the winged horse when he killed Medusa, no ancient mythology has Perseus ever riding Pegasus.
 The other Greek hero, Bellerophon, tamed the magical beast.
-However, classical and renaissance artists loved depicting the creature being ridden by the better-known hero, so the two myths are often confused.
+However, classical and Renaissance artists loved depicting the creature being ridden by the better-known hero, so the two myths are often confused.

-What Do We Know About Historical Perseus?
+What Do We Know about Historical Perseus?

 While much was written about the Perseus legend, modern historians and archeologists have been unable to uncover anything about the real Argive king.
 Both Herodotus and Pausanias wrote passages about what they could discover about this king, including his possible connections in Egypt and Persia.
 In Herodotus’ Histories, we learn the most about the mortal Perseus, his possible family, and the role his heritage might have played in ancient wars.

-Herodotus names Perseus as the son of Danae but points out that it is unknown who his father may have been – this compared to Heracles, whose father was Amphitryon.
+Herodotus names Perseus as the son of Danae but points out that it is unknown who his father may have been – this is compared to Heracles, whose father was Amphitryon.
 Herodotus points out that Assyrians believed Perseus to have been from Persia, hence the similar name.
 He would become a Greek, rather than be born one.
 Modern linguists, however, dismiss this etymology as a coincidence.
 However, the same text says that Danae’s father, Acrisius, was of Egyptian stock, so Perseus may have been the first Greek in the family through both lines.

 Herodotus also records that when Xerxes, the Persian king, came to conquer Greece, he attempted to convince the people of Argos that he was the descendent of Perseus, and, therefore their rightful king already.